nikitafedorov008/nikitafedorov008/README.md

 - 🔭 I’m currently working on polka (shelf) app
 - 🌱 I’m currently learning Backend development
 - 👯 I want to collaborate in scientific projects and startups with mobile applications
-- 🤔 I’m looking for help with gRPC api
+- 🤔 I’m looking for help with gRPC web
 - 💬 Ask me about Flutter and Android
 - 📫 How to reach me: nikitafedorov008@gmail.com
 - 😄 Pronouns: ɴᴇᴋɪᴛ